MIC-DKFZ/semantic_segmentation/config/Readme.md

 <p>

 Defining a custom dataset is done in two steps, first defining your custom pytorch dataset and afterwards setting up its config file.
-1. **Defining your pytorch Dataset**, therby consider that the following structure is required (mainly pytorch basic) and see the dummy below:
+1. **Defining your pytorch Dataset**, thereby consider that the following structure is required (mainly pytorch basic) and see the dummy below:
    - \__init__(self, custom_args, split, transforms):
      - *custom_args*: your custom input arguments (for example data_root etc.).
 They will be given to your dataset from the config file (see below).
      - *split*: one of the following strings: \["train","val","test"].
 To define if train, validation or test set should be returned.
-     - *transforms*: Albumentation transformations
+     - *transforms*: Albumentations transformations
    - \__getitem__(self, idx):
-     - getting some index and should the output should look similat to: *return img, mask*
+     - getting some index and should the output should look similar to: *return img, mask*
      - with ````img.shape = [c, height, width]```` and ````mask.shape = [height, width]````, where *c* is the number of channels.
 For example *c=3* if you use RGB data.
    - \__len(self)__:
-     - return the number of samples in your dataset, somehtink like: *return len(self.img_files)*
+     - return the number of samples in your dataset, something like: *return len(self.img_files)*
    ````py
    class Custom_dataset(torch.utils.data.Dataset):
     def __init__(self,root,split,transforms):